Home Improvement Arc

 "… Show me."

-Surely she doesn't mean they came riding on a dragon's back.
-With that thought, I leave the desk to another guard and accompany them outside.
+Surely she doesn't mean they rode here on a dragon's back.
+With that thought in mind, I leave the desk to another guard and accompany them outside.

 "So where is this vehicle?"